 I like it because it gives a bright and vibrant sound quality to any track it is applied.
 Also, it is free.

 - The main function is upward compression.
-This means raising the levels of the quiet signals below the threshold level, bringing out the usually quiet high frequencies.
+This means raising the levels of the quiet signals below the threshold level, bringing out the usually-quiet high frequencies.
 This makes a brighter sound possible.

 - Keep the lows, mids, and highs even through compression, keeping their levels consistent.

 - Applied upward compression to the high frequencies.
 This makes the quiet parts of the high-frequency range louder.

 - Applied downward compression to the mids.
 This is the normal compression that goes on in most compressors.

-Here is a link to get the presets I’ve made for Pro-MB that approximate the OTT sound: https://gum.co/DnGMz
+Here is a link to get the free presets I’ve made for Pro-MB that approximate the OTT sound: https://gum.co/DnGMz